Content by: Michael Walker VA3MW

 CGNAT techniques were first used in 2000 to accommodate the immediate need for large numbers of IPv4 addresses in General Packet Radio Service (GPRS) deployments of mobile networks.
 Estimated CGNAT deployments increased from 1200 in 2014 to 3400 in 2016, with 28.85% of the studied deployments appearing to be in mobile operator networks.[3]

-In order to get around this, you need both the radio (server) and the user (client) to do their initial connections outbound and call (like phoning) to a common server (Cloud).
-As I am going to show you, this does work, but there are huge trade-offs.
+In order to get around this limitation, both the radio (server) and the user (client) must make their initial connections outbound to a common server in the cloud—think of it like both parties “phoning” the same number.
+As I’ll demonstrate, this approach does work, but it comes with some significant trade-offs.

 Directions on solutions can be found on the SoftEther website: https://www.softether.org/4-docs/2-howto/6.VPN_Server_Behind_NAT_or_Firewall/2.VPN_Azure.